Flex plan contributions

 You have multiple ways of defining contributions for a flex benefit plan that may result in negative, zero, or positive employee costs.
-How you define contributions depends on how you want to set up the costs of the plan, how you want the cost of a plan to print on election forms, and how you want costs to appear on employee paychecks.
+How you define contributions depends on how you set up the costs of the plan, how the cost of a plan to print on election forms, and how costs are displayed on employee paychecks.

 • credits offset by an employee cost